ModelEarth/localsite/start/README.md

 ### The following can be used to host a custom page within the "apps" repo

-First, fork the [localsite repo](https://github.com/modelearth/localsite), the [apps repo](https://github.com/modelearth/apps), and the [io repo](https://github.com/modelearth/io).
+1. First, fork the [localsite repo](https://github.com/modelearth/localsite), the [apps repo](https://github.com/modelearth/apps), and the [io repo](https://github.com/modelearth/io).
 Turn on [GitHub Pages](#github-pages) for each repo.
+After a few minutes, you can view your fork at [[your account].github.io/apps](https://modelearth.github.io/apps)
-Activate a webroot on your local computer at [http://localhost:8887/localsite/](http://localhost:8887localsite/) if you don't have one already.
+2. Activate a webroot on your local computer at [http://localhost:8887](http://localhost:8887/)
-Then [clone the three repos](#clone) into the same local webroot folder.
-You can view your fork at [[your account].github.io/apps](https://modelearth.github.io/apps)<br><br>
+3. Then [clone the three forked repos](#clone) into the same local webroot folder.
+4. Copy the [base page folder](../../apps/base/) locally, change parameters and deploy your updates.
+5. Fetch upstream changes to your forked repos.
+6. Point a domain at your repos (optional)

+Here are details for the steps above...<br><br>

 # Local Webroot Setup

-## 1. Activate a webroot folder on your computer

-The following will allow you to launch [http://localhost:8887/localsite/](http://localhost:8887/localsite/) to view multiple repos in the same webroot.

-Go to the folder where you'd like your webroot to reside and run the following to view pages on localhost:
-Run this command to start localhost whenever you restart your computer.

-	python -m http.server 8887

-If that dose't work, here are more options for [activating your webroot](activate-webroot).

 <section id="github-pages"></section>

-## 2. Fork repos and turn on Github Pages
+## 1. Fork repos and turn on Github Pages

 Clone forks of the parent repos so you can review your changes online before submitting a pull request (PR).
 Click the "Fork" button in the upper right of each of the following pages: